 Use

 Mirex was most commonly used in the 1960s as an insecticide to control imported fire ants in nine southern states of the United States.
 Mirex was chosen in fire ant eradication programmes because of its effectiveness and selectiveness.
 It was originally applied aerially at concentrations of 0.30.5 per cent.
 However, aerial applications of mirex were replaced by mound applications because of suspected toxicity to estuarine species and because the goal of fire ant programmes was modified from eradication to selective control.
 Mirex was also used to control leaf cutter ants in South America, harvester termites in South Africa, mealy bugs in pineapples in Hawaii, and western harvester ants and common (yellow jacket) wasps in the United States.
 All registered products containing mirex were effectively cancelled in the United States in December 1977, but selected ground applications were permitted until June 1978, when the product was banned in that country with the exception of Hawaii, where its use on pineapples was allowed to continue until available stocks were exhausted.
 Many other countries subsequently banned the chemical.
+Australia ended it use in 2007 (APVMA, 2006).
 There are no specific exemptions for use of the chemical (previous exemptions have expired) for mirex under the Stockholm Convention.

 Waste